-Decorating your home can be challenging when there is not much money but it is not impossible.
+Home decorating can be challenging when there is not much money but it is not impossible.
 Decorating on a budget is more about how much you can do with very little money.
-Read more about tips and tricks I learned while a poor college student.
-I hope it inspires you to do some decorating especially if your funds are low.

 DECORATING ON A BUDGET